spex-xray/spex-help/source/reference/models/pion.rst

 the forward emission, putting it to 0 the backwards emission, and intermediate values give you a mix.

-**Warning:** *The emission model uses currently only one layer.
-When the continuum optical depth of the absorbed continuum, weighted with the incoming flux, becomes of order unity, the layer will become inhomogeneous in terms of temperature structure, and our single-layer approximation will break down.*
+..
+Warning:: The emission model uses currently only one layer.
+When the continuum optical depth of the absorbed continuum, weighted with the incoming flux, becomes of order unity, the layer will become inhomogeneous in terms of temperature structure, and our single-layer approximation will break down.

 In order to make a PION component produce emission only, fix the covering fraction (cf) parameter to zero so that no absorption is